Twitter feed is not available at the moment.

 The Maasmondmaritime website has 3.5 GB of searchable maritime information, including many photographs, compiled over the last 8 years, as well as the latest new clippings which are added daily to the website thereby allowing you to read this material when you like.
 To receive your free copy of the Daily Collection of Maritime Press Cuttings in your mailbox every day go to: click here and follow instructions

-Provides comprehensive and convenient listings of merchant ship activity for enthusiasts —some 10,000 entries a year covering launches, name and ownership changes, details of casualties and demolitions, all available as a 04-page digital magazine delivered to members' computers around the first of each month and backed by an annual Index.
+Provides comprehensive and convenient listings of merchant ship activity for enthusiasts – some 10,000 entries per annum covering launches, name and ownership changes, details of casualties and demolitions, all available as a 64-page digital magazine delivered to members’ computers around the of each month and backed by an annual Index.
 In addition, there is topical warship coverage, feature articles, photographs and Society news.

 The World Ship Society has over a million ship photographs —one of the largest and most wide-ranging collections in the world.